yunxuesun/directed_hypergraph_percolation/README.md

 This repository contains the source code and analytical tools for the paper:
 **"Directionality and node heterogeneity reshape criticality in hypergraph percolation"**.

-The codebase implements a message-passing framework and Monte Carlo simulations to evaluate the emergence of the Hypergraph Giant In-Component (HGIN), Giant Out-Component (HGOUT), and Giant Strongly Connected Component (HGSCC) in directed hypergraphs with anchor nodes.
+The codebase implements a message-passing framework and Monte Carlo simulations to evaluate the emergence of the Hypergraph Giant Weakly Connected Component (HGWCC), Hypergraph Giant In-Component (HGIN), Giant Out-Component (HGOUT), and Giant Strongly Connected Component (HGSCC) in directed hypergraphs with anchor nodes.

 ## Repository Structure